mithunpaul08/StatNlpFall2016/assignment2/README.txt

-Note: all the code and output files can be found at the github repository: https://github.com/mithunpaul08/StatNlpFall2016.git
+Note: all the code and output files can be found at my github repository: https://github.com/mithunpaul08/StatNlpFall2016.git